-1. Mathematics, formulated as a system of knowledge where incremental contributions are used in lieu of formal axiomatic systems, is a super-tautology.
+- 1. Mathematics formulated as an incremental contribution is automatically an epistemological model of the practice of science, and a super-tautology. - (a) The super-tautology is not decidable but is recursively enumerable. - 2.
+A recursive enumeration of the super-tautology is a message (i.e. Claude Shannon) that describe the reality I see as a result of my observation or participation (e.g. the message defines my experience of reality).

-- (a) The super-tautology is not decidable but is recursively enumerable. - A recursive enumeration of the super-tautology is a message (i.e. Claude Shannon) that describe the reality I see as a result of my observation or participation. - 3.
-Maximizing the entropy of this message entails the fundamental physics as the maximally informative model of said message. - (a) The measure and information which fixes the pick of the message from the super-tautology acquires automatically the probabilistic structure of the laws of physics (i.e. a wave-function and a Born rule) and the geometry is entailed simply as a consequence of the scope of this new larger Born rule.
+- 3. Maximizing the entropy of this message entails the fundamental physics as the maximally informative model of said "experience". - (a) The measure and information which fixes the pick of the message from the super-tautology acquires automatically the probabilistic structure of the laws of physics (i.e. a wave-function and a Born rule) and the geometry is entailed simply as a consequence of the scope of this new larger Born rule.

-Specifically (1) is a super-tautology, (2) is an assumption called participatory freedom and (3) is the maximally informative model of said participation.
-The observer is thus an introspectively formulated Turing-complete model of participatory freedom, and the laws of physics are its maximally informative interpretation.
+Specifically (1) is a super-tautology, (2) is the assumption of experimenter freedom and (3) is the maximally informative model of said assumption.
+The observer is thus an introspectively formulated model of scientific participation, and the laws of physics are its maximally informative representation.